-Book here: Sydney Harbour Dinner Cruise & Show
+Check out the Sydney Harbour Dinner Cruise & Show website.

 Well for a night with a difference, this adult only walking ghost tour is sure to intrigue you.
 With a 2.5 hour walking tour around this station, you will hear very different stories of events, people and lifestyle in this strange environment where people were isolated in a quarantine (and rather apt for the way of the world at the moment).
 Definitely not for the faint-hearted but one to enjoy if you are intrigued by events of the spooky kind!.